How safe is it to be behind the wheel when you’re pregnant? What are the seat belt rules? When should I stop driving?

 Some coats and jackets can be heavy and may make you uncomfortably hot if you’re behind the wheel for longer periods.
 It’s also harder to move about freely behind the wheel.

 Lots of pregnant women find their legs get sore or achy.
-But compression socks help circulation and so reduce the discomfort.
+But as we mentioned, compression socks help circulation and so reduce the discomfort.
+It could also reduce your chances of getting DVT.

 Are pregnancy ‘bump belts’ safe?